-An on page SEO checklist to help you structure web pages so visitors and search engines can read and rank the page better.
+This on page SEO checklist (including recommendations directly from Google) will help you structure web pages so visitors and search engines can read and rank the page better.

 Title Tag – Put Target Keyword At The Start